 Here are some key transferable skills that you can acquire during the course of your career to help you stand out:

 Communication is important in all aspects of life, but extremely important in the workplace.
 You may have impeccable knowledge in your area, but if your ideas aren’t communicated effectively, there can be some loss in translation.

 Develop your communication style and listening skills.
 Brush up on your report writing, presentation skills, and even virtual communication, like e-mail and virtual conferencing.
 Leaders appreciate it when employees take the responsibility to communicate new ideas, innovations, and better ways to get the job done.
 Taking on the challenge of sharing your insights is not an easy task.
 If you really struggle with this, you could consider taking a course in practical strategies for informing and influencing others – no matter where they fit in the organisational chart.

-Interview techniques, career planning and assessments, as well as skills gap identification are all areas that will help your career trajectory.
+Interview techniques, career planning, and assessments, as well as skills gap identification, are all areas that will help your career trajectory.
 If you occupy a managerial role or aspire to, it is also very important to be aware of the skills related to your career development as well as for the people you manage – career progression is pivotal for retention and job satisfaction.

 In an age where all our work is done on a computer, perfecting your digital skills will make your life so much easier and efficient.
 Technology is ever-changing, so your 10-year-old ECDL course may need some refreshing.
-Digital skills are learnt, and there are wide range of masterclasses and courses that you can take to give you a competitive advantage.
+Digital skills are learnt, and there is a wide range of masterclasses and courses that you can take to give you a competitive advantage.